lkwhite/Quoncierge/README.md

 Automate initializing reproducible **Quarto + Jupyter + GitHub** projects with a simple script.

-## ⏩ TLDR Use
+## ⏩ Quick Start

-Edit `setup.sh` to add your GitHub details.
-Then run `bash setup.sh <project-name>`, and get to coding in Positron!
+Quoncierge provides **two setup scripts** depending on your needs:

+-   **Light (v0.1 philosophy)** — minimal Quarto + Python + GitHub scaffold

+    ```
+    bash setup_light.sh my-project
+    # or: bash setup.sh my-project   # shim → light
+    ```

+    Creates a `.venv`, registers a Jupyter kernel, writes `_quarto.yml`, sets up Git/GitHub, and generates a minimal README.\
+    *Intended if you just want the basics without opinionated structure.*

+-   **Full (v0.2-in-progress)** — structured workflow with helpers and automated routing of notebook outputs

+    ```
+    bash setup_full.sh my-project
+    ```

+    Adds `notebooks/`, `outputs/`, `bin/qnew`, R/Python helpers, a starter notebook, and a pre-commit hook.\
+    *Intended if you want automatic saving by notebook, reproducibility scaffolding, and convenience helpers.*

 ## 🧠 Motivation

-Quoncierge is for people who work primarily in **interactive notebooks for exploratory data analysis (EDA)** — often coming from **RStudio / R Projects** — and who don’t want to think about kernels, environments, or GitHub intricacies.
+Quoncierge is for people who work primarily in interactive notebooks for exploratory data analysis (EDA) — often coming from RStudio / R Projects — and who don’t want to wrestle with kernels, environments, or GitHub setup.

-Even though Python, R, Jupyter, and Quarto are widely used, making them work *together* usually requires:
+Even though Python, R, Jupyter, and Quarto are widely used, combining them usually requires:

--   creating and activating project-local environments
+-   creating project-local environments

--   installing Jupyter + registering kernels
+-   registering Jupyter kernels

--   configuring Quarto to see those kernels
+-   configuring Quarto to see them

--   setting up Git/GitHub with the right ignores and limits
+-   setting up Git/GitHub with the right ignores

-For users focused on analysis, this is unnecessary friction.
+For users focused on analysis, that’s unnecessary friction.
+Quoncierge automates it: one command, ready-to-go project.

-**Quoncierge automates all of it**: you run one command and get a ready-to-go project with R + Python support, helpers for saving outputs, and a GitHub repo already in place.
-The design goal is to give you *just enough structure* to stay reproducible without forcing a heavyweight template or deep knowledge of the Python/R/Quarto stack.

-Development aims to be **use-case agnostic**, but is informed by the needs of **biologists picking up bioinformatics on the side (and those teaching them)**, where quick reproducibility and low setup overhead are especially important.

 ## ⚙️ What Quoncierge does

-Quoncierge is a single script that:

--   Creates a Quarto-compatible project folder
+### Light

--   Sets up a local Python environment (`.venv`) and registers a Jupyter kernel
+-   `.venv/` with core Python packages and local Jupyter kernel

+-   `_quarto.yml` pinned to that kernel

--   Installs core packages for R and Python notebooks
+-   `.gitignore` and `requirements.txt`

+-   Git initialized and pushed to GitHub (if `gh` installed)

+### Full (feature additions on top of Light)

--   Adds lightweight structure: `notebooks/`, `data/`, `outputs/`
+-   `notebooks/`, `data/`, `outputs/`, `bin/` organizational structure by default

+-   Dynamic helpers (`save_plot`, `savetbl`, `log`, etc.) auto-routing outputs by notebook stem

--   Generates a starter notebook with working Python + R examples
+-   Starter notebook (`YYYYMMDD-init-analysis.qmd`) with examples

--   Provides a `bin/qnew` helper to create new notebooks (`YYYYMMDD-slug.qmd`)
+-   `bin/qnew` to automate new notebook creation

--   Configures `.gitignore` and a pre-commit hook to block files \>50 MB
+-   Pre-commit hook to block files \>50 MB in `outputs/` (preventing large file issues with GitHub)

--   Initializes Git and pushes a private GitHub repo

--   (Optionally) launches the project in [Positron](https://posit-dev.github.io/positron/)

 ## 🚀 Usage

-You must have:
+Requirements:

 -   Python 3